 You might add a little too much flour, forget about the eggs, or use baking powder instead of baking soda.
 You might end up with an inedible mound of mush with chocolate chips.

-If you had used a reliable recipe — like a tried-and-true secret formula passed down from your grandma — you could have had gooey, delicious chocolate perfection.
+If you had used a tried-and-true recipe — perhaps one passed down from your grandma — you could have had gooey, delicious chocolate perfection.
 Following that kind of step-by-step plan would have made things way easier for you in the long run and produced better results.

 The procedures that keep your business operating should be clearly defined, repeatable, improvable and reported on regularly to set your team on the right track.
 From there, you can continually improve them by keeping tabs on their effectiveness through automated reporting.
 Here’s how to start.

 Having your processes committed to memory is fine until it comes time to share those processes and identify any potential pitfalls.
 To make it easier to delegate tasks and oversee performance, start by writing down each process.

 For example, let’s say your process for granting new customers access to your membership site has six manual steps that you’ve memorized: You have to process their credit card payment, put them on a recurring billing cycle, update their customer file, create login credentials, send a confirmation email, and mail them a welcome gift.
 This might be doable if you have five new members each week, but without a documented process, it’s not scalable.
 If you were to get 50 new members a day, it would be easy for one of those tasks to fall through the cracks.
 You want to make sure that each step is clearly documented with specific details on how to complete each one.

 When defining a process, there are seven key components to keep in mind.
 A process should be:

 - Predictable: Establish a precise and orderly process, then stick to it.
 This creates a repeatable and consistent customer experience.

 - Delegatable: With clear systems in place, it’s easier to delegate responsibilities and avoid micromanaging.